ECO : Our Denomination, What does ECO mean?

 ECO has nine Core Values that direct its ministry.
-For a complete understanding of ECO’s theological beliefs, be sure to read ECO’s Essential Tenets and Confessions.
+For a complete understanding of ECO’s theological beliefs, be sure to read more about ECO’s Essential Tenets and Confessions in the ECO Constitution.

 • Jesus-shaped Identity: We believe Jesus Christ must be at the center of our lives and making disciples of Jesus at the core of our ministry.

 • Biblical Integrity: We believe the Bible is the unique and authoritative Word of God, which teaches all that is necessary for faith and life.
 The prominence of God’s Word over our lives shapes our priorities, and the unrivaled authority of the Bible directs our actions to be in concert with Christ’s very best for our lives.

 • Thoughtful Theology: We believe in theological education, constant learning, and the life of the mind, and celebrate this as one of the treasures of our Reformed heritage.